Goganasan86/orders/README.md

 INSTALLATION
 ------------
-First of all clone project to your local space via github:
+First of all clone project to your local space from github:

 ~~~
 $ git clone https://github.com/Goganasan86/orders.git
 ~~~

-For deploy project use docker, in command line(Unix, MacOS) run command:
+For deploy project use docker, in command line run:

     docker-compose up -d